On the rank of general linear series on stable curves: Introduction

 In this paper, we are interested in how this picture changes if $X$ is no longer assumed to be a smooth curve, but allowed to have nodal singularities.
 More precisely, we assume $X$ to be a \emph{stable} curve.
 Stable curves give a well-understood compactification of the moduli space of smooth curves.
 In this way they provide important tools for understanding the geometry of the moduli space, as well as studying smooth curves via degeneration techniques.

-Two basic properties remain as in the smooth case: First, the Riemann-Roch Theorem still holds, and hence also the lower bound $h^0(X,L) \geq d - g + 1$.
-And second, loci of special line bundles (or, more generally, any Brill-Noether locus) can be realized as a degeneracy locus of a map between vector bundles.
+Two basic properties remain as in the smooth case: First, the Riemann Roch theorem still holds, and hence also the lower bound $h^0(X,L) \geq d - g + 1$.
+And second, loci of special line bundles (or, more generally, any Brill Noether locus) can be realized as a degeneracy locus of a map between vector bundles.
 Such a locus is either empty, or each of its irreducible components has at least the expected dimension.

 If $X$ is reducible, the similarities with the case of smooth curves do not go much further.
 More precisely, in this case also the degree $d$ Picard scheme $\Pic^d(X)$ is no longer irreducible.
 To be able to talk about generic behaviour, one thus needs to restrict to an irreducible component of $\Pic^d(X)$.
 We denote such an irreducible component by $\Pic^{\md}(X)$, parametrizing line bundles on $X$ of fixed \emph{multidegree} $\md$.
-Here a multidegree is a tuple of integers, one for each irreducible component $X_v$ of $X$, that prescribes the degree of the restriction of a line bundle to $X_v$.
+A multidegree is a tuple of integers, one for each irreducible component $X_v$ of $X$, that prescribes the degree of the restriction of a line bundle to $X_v$.

 For almost all choices of multidegree $\md$ of fixed total degree $d$ none of the statements for smooth curves in the first paragraph remains true if $X$ is reducible.
 In fact, for any integer $r$ and fixed total degree $d$, there are only finitely many multidegrees $\md$ of total degree $d$ such that there exists a line bundle $L$ of multidegree $\md$ and with $h^0(X,L) \leq r$ -- whereas there are infinitely many multidegrees of fixed total degree $d$.